How to eat clean with a full time job and commuting

 6 Rules on How to Pack the Perfect Salad in a Jar

-- Continue with the next layer containing the heaviest and most non-absorbent ingredients like cherry tomatoes, chickpeas, cabbage or carrots.
+3. Continue with the next layer containing the heaviest and most non-absorbent salad ingredients like cherry tomatoes, chickpeas, cabbage or carrots.

-- Layer your salad with your preferred ingredients.
-The mason jar salad mix and match chart below provides you with ideas for each layer.
+4. Layer your vitamin bomb with your preferred ingredients.
+The canning jar salad mix and match chart above provides you with ideas for each layer.
 Pack the layers as tightly as possible.
 The less air between layers, the longer your salad remains fresh.

-- The last layer is usually made of salad greens.
+5. The last layer is usually made of greens.
 For best results, use full leafy greens that you have dried before in a salad spinner.

-If you haven’t yet heard of mason jar salads, that’s okay.
+If you haven’t yet heard of salads in a jar, that’s okay.
 Better late than never.
 If yes, have you tried them yet?
+At the moment I'm a big fan of the protein-rich quinoa salad in a jar.
 Please share your favorite recipe creation with us!